luna215/signoz.io/docs/userguide/hostmetrics.md

 **Step 3** : Import hostmetrics json file to SigNoz UI

-Open your SigNoz Cloud UI and go to the **Dashboards** section.
+Open your SigNoz UI and go to the **Dashboards** section.
 In the top right corner, click on the **+ New Dashboard** button and select the Import JSON option from the dropdown menu.

 <figure data-zoomable align='center'>
     <img src="/img/hostmetrics-new-dashboard.webp" alt="How to create a New Hostmetrics Dashboard in SigNoz UI"/>